LIPENGJUN2022/projet4/README.md

 ## 1 - Introduction

-This document summarizes how to use the Matomo analytics platform.
+This document takes place in the context of matomo implementation to track the mosaic web pages and replace the home-made process and Hotjar.
+It summarizes how to use the Matomo analytics platform and proposes alternative indicators that are similar to those used both in the home-made tool and with Hotjar.

 The database used to store visitor’s data was created with the DataBase Management System MariaDB.
 The tracked mosaic pages are the following: bioacc, growth, ssd-faq, guts-predict, tkdb.